Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The concentrate usually keeps for 2 or so weeks in the fridge. :)

 I just made a hot chai latte, I have chai tea bags by lipton.
 I microwaved one bag in a mug, then added "French vanilla" ice cream.
-It has a few spices of it's own and a tsp. of sugar.
-It's so good.

 I buy the Tazo brand of Chai Tea tea bags.
 I'm pretty sure that's the exact brand Starbucks uses to make their chai tea.
 I just microwave a mug of milk for about 2 mins and then let the bag steep in the milk for a while.
 Once I think it's ready, I add about 1 tbs of sugar and voila!
 I think it's almost exactly like Starbucks.
 Hope this helps!